The TU Clausthal

 In six research centers, scientists work on interdisciplinary issues that shape the research profile of Clausthal University of Technology.

-Clausthal University of Technology has been one of the most international universities in Germany for many years.
-This is partly due to the high proportion of foreign students (around 50 percent) and partly due to the international composition of the academic staff.
-Globalization is not only taught on campus, in the lecture halls and laboratories, in the student residences and at joint parties and events, it is also lived.
+For many years, Clausthal University of Technology has been one of the most international universities in Germany.
+This is due in part to the high proportion of international students—more than half of the student body—and in part to the international composition of the mid-level faculty.
+Globalization is not only taught but also lived out on campus, in lecture halls and laboratories, in student dormitories, and at joint celebrations and events.

-Further information on the website of the International Center
+Further information is available on the International Center’s website